awsdocs/aws-sam-developer-guide/doc_source/sam-permissions.md

 ## AWS SAM connectors<a name="sam-permissions-intro-connectors"></a>

-Connectors are a way to grant model the permissions needed for two services in your SAM template to successfully interact.
-Connectors are defined with the `Connectors` resource attribute or as an AWS SAM abstract resource type, identified as `AWS::Serverless::Connector`.
-SAM connectors can be used to grant `Read` and `Write` access of data and events from a supported AWS resource to another\.
+Connectors are a way of provisioning permissions between two resources\.
+You do this by describing how they should interact with each other in your AWS SAM template\.
+They can be defined using either the `Connectors` resource attribute or `AWS::Serverless::Connector` resource type\.
+Connectors support the provisioning of `Read` and `Write` access of data and events between a combination of AWS resources\.
 To learn more about AWS SAM connectors, see [Managing resource permissions with AWS SAM connectors](managing-permissions-connectors.md)\.

 ## AWS SAM policy templates<a name="sam-permissions-intro-policy-templates"></a>